ten-protocol/ten-documentation/docs/4-write-ten-dapp/9-programmable-gateway-access.md

 **Endpoint:** `POST /v1/getmessage/`

 Generates and returns an authentication message for the user to sign based on the provided encryption token.
-The gateway can return either an EIP‑712 typed message or a `personal_sign` message.
+The gateway can return either an EIP‑712 typed message (default) or a `personal_sign` message in case of compatibility with older wallets.

 **Request body:**